antoniojbt/project_quickstart/README.rst

     - Usually a project is built around one data set/experiment/question but even in this case it's easy to see potential gains from automating and packaging.
     - Packaging your project can help with reproducibility, freezing code, version control, collaboration and general mental sanity (while managing a project at least).
     - Later on the code or parts of it could be extracted to work on the general case as a separate entity.
     - This package is based on Python but the same applies to other languages.
-See much more eloquent and deeper discussions on writing your projects as packages from R. Flight_, H. Parker_ (also here_), H. Wickham_ and others_ for example.
+See discussions on writing your projects as packages in R (R. Flight_, H. Parker_ (also here_), H. Wickham_ and others_ for example).
 Hadley Wickham has a great ecosystem_ and a book_ on doing the same (and much more) with R_.

 .. _Flight: http://rmflight.github.io/posts/2014/07/analyses_as_packages.html